vadivarasan-45/signup-page-react/README.md

-# Login and Sign-Up Pages using react
+# User-Login and Sign-Up Pages using react

 This repository contains the **Login** and **Sign-Up** pages for the **Perfumey** website, built with **React**.
 These pages allow users to either log in to their account or sign up to create a new one.
 Both pages include form validation and responsive design.